brian-carroll/elm-node-realworld/notes.md

         - Empty list used as error state (List.concatMap -> Result.map)
     - map
         - Empty list used as error state (List.map -> Result.map)
+    - parseHelp
+        - Iterates through a list of states from `oneOf`, getting rid of *partly-matched routes* (yeah of course, that's a thing!)
+        - Bails on first fully-matched route
 - alternative oneOf
     - `List.map` the parser over the `List`
         - If `any` of them is `Ok`, then produce a final `Result` from it